saikumar14-08/DevConnect-Backend/README.md

 # Node_Project
-Creating a Application like Tinder for Developers.
+Creating a Application for Developers to network and get montorship and mentees.